 The first year we did this, we ended up doing this experiment on and off for more than 5 days.
 Every successive year I’ve tried this with kids, I’ve made sure to plan extra time for the project.

 We enjoyed exploring with different colors and types of liquid watercolors.
 This allowed us to see that some were absorbed much quicker than others.
 A few of the kids and I explored this in-depth, “racing” some of the colors on the flowers.
 We found that the glitter watercolors were absorbed a lot less quickly than the regular watercolors.
 We hypothesized it was because the glitter watercolors are thicker.

-The concept that red and yellow make orange is so much more meaningful to a child when she’s making that discovery herself.
+In addition to saturation and absorption, we delved into color theory a bit too.
+There were grand exclamations about making new colors by mixing some of the paints!
+The concept that red and yellow make orange is so much more meaningful to a child when they’re making that discovery themself.
 The kids also noticed that the darker colors sometimes overtook the lighter colors.

 Here are some of the concepts we explored with this awesome science and art project:

 - Color mixing

 Needless to say, there’s a whole lot of learning opportunities with this art activity!
 Of course, making art for art’s sake is just as important!

 These coffee filter flowers look gorgeous displayed in the window.
 We decided we liked the flowers better when they’re taped directly to the window, as the colors are brighter.
 That’s in comparison to placing the flowers on a piece of contact paper to display in the window.